jaysoo/jaysoo.ca/_posts/2015-06-25-when-learning-attitude-and-approach-matter.markdown

 ## Start By Setting The Right Goals

-There are two classes of learning goals we can have.
+There are two classes of goals we can have when we learn.

 1. **Performance goals**, in which individuals are concerned with how well they perform at a task.
 Individuals may set these goals to gain favourable judgement of their competence.